Crunch-io/ta-da/content/about/who-we-are.md

 We’re a group of  survey experts, market researchers, data scientists, and engineers.

-We were frustrated by the current tools used to compile, analyze, visualize, and deliver survey data.
+We were frustrated by the current tools used to analyze, visualize, and deliver survey data.
 So, we built Crunch to bring simplicity and usability to survey data analysis.